 A basic concept is that the structure of the universe is holographic and fractal.
 This is not an easy idea to explain except by analogy - and it will take some digression.
 The term "holographic" refers to the photographic laser hologram - which is a baffling phenomenon that nonetheless illustrates a profound truth about the structure of reality.
-In a hologram, an object is illuminated with a laser light, a focused and coherent light of a single wavelength, and the light that is reflected off the object's complex surface is captured on a photographic plate.
-When the plate is developed, the original object is not visible - and the hologram image is observed to be a complex matrix of finely detailed whorls and patterns that were created when laser light bouncing off the object at many different angles (and with varying reflectances) created a complex interference pattern.
+To create a hologram, a laser beam, a focused and coherent light of a single wavelength, is split using a partially transparent mirror.
+The reflected beam is directed to illuminate an object and the laser light that bounces off the object is recombined with the original non-reflected beam.
+This recombination creates a complex interference pattern that is then captured on a photographic plate.
+When the photographic plate is developed, the original object is not visible, and the image is observed to be a complex matrix of finely detailed whorls and patterns that were created when laser light bouncing off the object at many different angles (and with varying reflectances) created a complex interference pattern.